preactjs/preact/README.md

 		normalizedProps.children = children;
 	}

-	// If a Component VNode, check for and apply defaultProps
-	// Note: type may be undefined in development, must never error here.
 	//对defaultProps做处理，合并到props上
 	if (typeof type === 'function' && type.defaultProps != null) {
 		for (i in type.defaultProps) {